 Viessmann Group, the international manufacturer of industrial heating and cooling systems, developed and introduced their employee app Vi2go in just a few weeks.
-Head of Corporate Communications Albrecht von Truchseß and Head of Digital Communications Projects Carsten Lucassen talk about their decision to implement an employee app; reaching employees without computer access; and the cultural shift brought on by digitalization at the Germany-based company.
+Head of Corporate Communications Albrecht von Truchseß and Head of Digital Communications Projects Carsten Lucassen talk about their decision to implement an internal communications app; reaching employees without computer access; and the cultural shift brought on by digitalization at the Germany-based company.

 More Transparency.
 Fewer Gaps in Communication.

 What kind of role does digitalization play in internal communication?

 Albrecht von Truchseß: Digitalization brings change.
 In other words, areas that haven't yet experienced change soon do.
 When it comes to communication with non-desk employees, for instance, the app finally enables us to do the seemingly impossible.
 In the fields of production and logistics, you will find that you can hardly—if at all—reach these crucial target groups via conventional channels.

 Carsten Lucassen: The app is a supplement to our existing communication channels.
 We print about 10,000 copies of our employee newspaper three times a year, and you can find it all over our company; i.e., it's distributed across the board.
 But digital channels?
 You can't reach non-desk workers or the sales department (which mostly uses iOS devices) using a classic intranet connection.
 This means that the app actually closes two gaps in communication at the same time.